Smileybob72801/CycleWise/README.md

 ## 📚 Documentation Map

-CycleWise maintains clear, structured documentation to make it easy for new contributors, auditors, and users to understand how the project works.
+RythmWise maintains clear, structured documentation to make it easy for new contributors, auditors, and users to understand how the project works.

 | Area | Description | Location |